-Earthquakes shake the North Island
+Earthquake shakes the North Island

-Earthquakes in Whanganui and Ruatoria have been felt by thousands of people.
+An earthquake in Whanganui has been felt by thousands of people.

 Most of the reports were along the west coast of the North Island from Taranaki down to Wellington with a number of people in Nelson also saying they felt the shake.